EYFS

 Music - we will be enjoying some fun and familiar songs together.

-PE - The children will do a PE lesson on a Friday afternoon.
+PE - as always, the children will do a PE lesson on a Friday afternoon.

 Please make sure that all jewellery is removed, including religious bracelets.
 Could we please ask that all earrings are removed for our Friday lessons?
 This is really important for safety.
 Thank you to the vast majority of parents/carers that continue to do this.